statiagov/gesmew/guides/content/developer/customization/logic.markdown

 The exact same format can be used to redefine an existing method.
 ***

-### Accessing Product Data
+### Accessing Establishment Data

-If you extend the Products controller with a new method, you may very well want to access product data in that method.
+If you extend the Products controller with a new method, you may very well want to access establishment data in that method.
 You can do so by using the :load_data before_filter.

 ```ruby